-- 3. Develop and install interpretive signage for lost resources in the city. - 4.
-Develop and install consistent wayfinding signage that notes the location of historic neighborhoods, Old and Historic Districts, and NRHP-listed historic districts. - Support initiatives to install new state highway markers in the city through a streamlined review process that includes members of the DHR, PDR, and DPW. - Educate the public about the alternative signage program offered by the City of Richmond History and Culture Commission for those requests that do not meet DHR's state highway marker program criteria. - b.
-Coordinate requests for inclusion in a local marker program with the History and Culture Commission and other city departments as needed. - 6.
-Leverage Section 106 review and compliance to strategically support community goals stated in the CHSP - Develop a community research grant program to support survey and inventory, research and documentation, and/or oral history projects that expand knowledge about the history of the city - Consider an evaluation and ranking system that prioritizes projects focused on the history of underrepresented communities, rarity of resource type, risk to the resource and capacity of the owner.
+- 3. Develop and install interpretive signage for lost resources in the city - 4.
+Develop and install consistent wayfinding signage that notes the location of historic neighborhoods, Old and Historic Districts, and NRHP-listed historic districts - 5.
+Support initiatives to install new state highway markers in the city through a streamlined review process that includes members of the DHR, PDR, and DPW - Educate the public about the alternative signage program offered by the City of Richmond History and Culture Commission for those requests that do not meet DHR's state highway marker program criteria - b.
+Coordinate requests for inclusion in a local marker program with the History and Culture Commission and other city departments as needed - 6.
+Establish Cultural Heritage Districts - 7.
+Develop a community research grant program to support survey and inventory, research and documentation, and/or oral history projects that expand knowledge about the history of the city - Consider an evaluation and ranking system that prioritizes projects focused on the history of underrepresented communities, rarity of resource type, risk to the resource and capacity of the owner

-4.3 Ten-year Survey & Documentation Priorities
+4.3 Ten-year Survey and Documentation Recommendations